12 Best Hair Masks for Frizzy, Damaged Hair

 For hair that needs serious intervention, an overnight mask can be a true game-changer.
 This approach gives the formula an extended period to nourish, repair, and strengthen brittle strands while you sleep.
 Not all masks are designed for overnight use, so check the instructions first.
 If you get the green light, apply the mask to damp or dry hair, focusing on the ends.
 To protect your bedding, secure your hair in a loose bun and cover it with a silk bonnet or turban.
 Youβll wake up to hair that feels significantly softer, looks shinier, and is more resilient.
 Itβs the ultimate low-effort, high-impact treatment for restoring your hairβs health.

-How to Customize Your Treatment
+DIY Boosts: How to Customize Your Hair Mask

 One of the biggest mistakes people make is choosing a mask that isnβt right for their hair type.
 A mask that works wonders for fine, oily hair wonβt do much for thick, dry curls.
 Itβs a common myth that any mask can repair damage, but in reality, formulas are created for specific needs.
 Does your hair feel brittle and snap easily?
 You might need a protein-rich formula.
 Is it dull and rough to the touch?
 Look for hydrating ingredients like jojoba butter.
 Taking a moment to identify what your hair is truly asking for ensures youβre giving it the targeted care it needs to thrive.
 This is where purpose-driven formulas make all the difference.